I’m currently reading a book Blood, Iron and Gold by Christian Wolmar about how railways transformed the world.

 In one paragraph, quite a few interesting areas of economic theory.

 - New technology leading to lower average cost for business.
 The introduction of the railways enabled a substantial reduction in costs of transport, leading to lower prices of goods in shops.
 The new stream railway technology quite possibly had a bigger impact on business than recent technological innovations, such as micro-computers and the internet.

-- New Markets.
+- New markets.
 The railways led to the creation of new industries like tourism.
 Coastal towns like Blackpool and Scarborough became popular seaside resorts.
-Thomas Cook travel business started from offering special charter trains.
+Thomas Cook’s travel business started from offering special charter trains.

-- The Railway commuter.
+- The railway commuter.
 Before the railways most people lived within walking distance from their place of work.
 It meant workers often lived in cramped unsanitary conditions close to industrial centres.
 The railways enabled people to live further afield and catch the train into work.
 It was the railway which helped the spread of the ‘commuter belt’.
-In the 1920s, the Metropolitan railway actively marketed ‘Metro land’ – new houses build near railway lines.
+In the 1920s, the Metropolitan railway actively marketed ‘Metro land’ – new houses built near railway lines.
 People started living further away from their place of work.
 It was now practical to live in the suburbs and commute into the centre of town / city to work.

 - New opportunities for industry.
 Making raw materials easily available at low cost transformed industry.

 - Enhanced the process of globalisation.
 Trains made it much easier to import goods and raw materials.
 The easy transfer from coast to inland manufacturing enabled firms to source goods from abroad.
 It is in the railway age where Britain starts becoming a big importer of food, such as tea from India and beef from Argentina.

 - Speeded up communication.
 Mail delivered by train could arrive in a matter of days rather than weeks.
 The railways helped develop national networks of mail delivery.